kenshr/The-Evolution-of-Chess/README.md

 While total moves showed a slight correlation to average rating, there were not any standout numbers that compelled me to look at them more closely.

-I shifted my focus to look at indiv
+I shifted my focus to look at individual player progression.
+Shown below are some example players and their rating progression over their lifetime on the website.

 <img src='imgs/random_user_rating_progression.png'>

+The final point I looked into during the EDA was openings.
+I was interested in seeing if there was a discernable difference in the openings people were using the most often.

 <img src='imgs/top_5_openings_per_ELO.png'>